Heart Disease

 Survey Question: Has a doctor, nurse, or other health professional EVER told you that you had any of the following: A heart attack, also called a Myocardial Infarction, Angina, or Coronary Heart Disease?
 (Yes/No)

-A stroke is a disease affecting the arteries that lead to, and are within, the brain (American Stroke Association, 2022).
-A stroke occurs when the blood vessels carrying oxygen and/or nutrients to the brain are blocked by a clot or bursts then causing the brain to be deficient of the blood it needs (American Stroke Association, 2022).
+A stroke is a disease affecting the arteries that lead to and are within, the brain (American Stroke Association, 2022).
+A stroke happens when the blood vessels carrying oxygen and nutrients to the brain are blocked by a clot or are ruptured.
+This means the brain is not getting the blood it needs which results in brain cells dying.

 Eight percent (8%) of adults in WNC have been diagnosed with heart disease in 2021.
 The following adult populations were significantly more likely to be diagnosed with heart disease in WNC: